-The following two illustrations depict the various components comprising a GI wet pond in both plan and profile view.
+The illustrations depicted below and on the following page depict the various components comprising a wet pond in both plan and profile view.
 The lettered path shown in the plan view represents the alignment along which an imaginary slice was made to prepare the corresponding profile view.
-The re-use component is not shown.